NIC0NIC0NI/json/README.md

 It does check the syntax and will return error if it finds something wrong, but the error message is not so comprehensible.

 I used `std::collcetion::HashMap<String, JSON>` to represent key-value pairs without preserving the order.
-Replacing the definition of `$crate::json_object::NameValuePair` with an ordered map should work.
+Replacing the definition of `json_object::JSONObject` with an ordered map should work.
+Unfortunately, type adaptors are not yet implemented.

 ## References
 ### Specification